open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 to receiving the message from intermediaries, but instead refer to the application receiving messages for processing.
 If messages are fetched from the intermediary and forwarded to the application in one go, the whole operation might be covered by a "Deliver" or "Receive" span.
-However, clients might pre-fetch messages from intermediaries and cache those messages, and only forward messages to the application at a later time.
+However, libraries or SDKs might pre-fetch messages from intermediaries and cache those messages, and only forward messages to the application at a later time.
 In this case, the operation of pre-fetching and caching should not be covered by the "Deliver" or "Receive" spans.